igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/quantitative_data.md

 To separate the charts into the original tracks, select *Separate Tracks* from the combined track's pop-up menu.

 !!! tip " "
-    Quantative data tracks can also be [combined using arithmetic operators](../tools/combine_tracks.md) via *Tools > Combine Data Tracks*.
+    Quantitative data tracks can also be [combined using arithmetic operators](../tools/combine_tracks.md) via *Tools > Combine Data Tracks*.